lgernido/libft/README.md

 ## :pushpin: File Organisation

-The files are organized as followed :
+The directories are organized as follows :
 - ft_mem : for all the functions that manipulate memory
 - ft_is : for all the functions that check for a specific character type in a string of characters
 - ft_str : for all the functions that manipulate strings